A Zen Teacher’s Insights on the Search for Fulfillment Including Personal Stories of Silicon Valley Professionals

 A Sense of Something Greater goes deeper than the current mindfulness trend, into the heart of Zen practice.
 For Les Kaye, Zen is more than awareness–it’s also “the continued determination to be authentic in relationships, to create meaningful, intimate, intentional bonds with people, things, and the environment.”
 Kaye’s teachings are paired with interviews with current tech employees and Zen practitioners, conducted by journalist Teresa Bouza.
 A Sense of Something Greater is an essential book for business leaders, meditators, and Zen practitioners alike.

-Talk at the San Francisco Zen Center Feb 2 2019
+Talk about the book at the San Francisco Zen Center Feb 2 2019

 About the Authors